 ABOUT THE AUTHOR

 Herald Square has been described as “Jimmy Breslin meets John le Carré” in the Huffington Post and as “well-written, action packed and engrossing” in the Washington Times.

-Copyright © 2013 Jefferson Flanders
+Copyright © 2014 Jefferson Flanders

 All rights reserved